 - The World Health Organization has released a simple guide to staying healthy during the quarantine.

-- Orange Theory Fitness has supplied the public with free daily 30-70 minute at-home workout videos as well as recovery videos for that post-workout soreness.
+- Orange Theory Fitness has supplied the public with free daily 30-70 minute at-home workout videos and recovery videos for that post-workout soreness.

-- The Kane Center will resume its fitness classes starting, June 15th.
-These classes range from "Chair Yoga" to "Zumba Gold" and have limited availability!
-Be sure to book your next class, today!
+- The Kane Center - These classes range from "Chair Yoga" to "Zumba Gold" and have limited availability!
+Be sure to book your next class today!

 Watching Sports Online

 - The NBA is in action!
 Visit the NBA's website for further information about upcoming games.

 - The NHL is back!
 Check out the games now!

 - The UFC is still going.
 Stay tuned with the upcoming fights.

 - FOX Sports has created numerous virtual reality and 360 video versions of previous sporting events to make you feel like you are right there in the stands!

 Environment and Nature